TabularEditor/TabularEditorDocs/te3/csharp-scripts.md

 `Selected.Hierarchies`

 All properties that exist on the singular object, also exist on its plural form, with a few exceptions.
 This means that you can set the value of these properties for multiple objects at once, with just one line of code and without using the LINQ extension methods mentioned above.
-For example, say you wanted to move all currently selected measures into a new Display Folder called ‚ÄúTest‚Äù:
+For example, say you wanted to move all currently selected measures into a new Display Folder called ìTestî:

 `Selected.Measures.DisplayFolder = "Test";`

 If no measures are currently selected in the tree, the above code does nothing, and no error is raised.
 Otherwise, the DisplayFolder property will be set to "Test" on all selected measures (even measures residing within folders, as the `Selected` object also includes objects in selected folders).
 If you use the singular form `Measure` instead of `Measures`, you will get an error unless the current selection contains exactly one measure.

 Although we cannot set the Name property of multiple objects at once, we still have some options available.
-If we just want to replace all occurrences of some character string with another, we can use the provided ‚ÄúRename‚Äù method, like so:
+If we just want to replace all occurrences of some character string with another, we can use the provided ìRenameî method, like so:

 ```csharp
 Selected.Measures
         .Rename("Amount", "Value");
 ```

-This would replace any occurence of the word ‚ÄùAmount‚Äù with the word ‚ÄùValue‚Äù in the names of all currently selected measures.
+This would replace any occurence of the word îAmountî with the word îValueî in the names of all currently selected measures.
 Alternatively, we may use the LINQ ForEach()-method, as described above, to include more advanced logic:

 ```csharp